The Layer Tree

 variable-in-tree

-1: Variable Key, 2: Variable Friendly Name, 3: this variable currently has 3 values
+1: Variable Key, 2: Variable Friendly Name, 3: This variable currently has 3 values

-A KeyMap can map the behavior names to different ones.
-Most of the time the keymaps are managed automatically by the configurator.
+A Key Map can map behavior names to the physical hardware components on panels.
+They can also remap behavior names to different ones.
+Most of the time, Key Maps are managed automatically by the configurator.

 _p<panelID>.<componentID>

-For example: _p1.15 (Panel 1, Component 15) or _p3.23 (Panel 3, Component 23)
+For example: _p1.15 (Panel 1, Hardware Component 15) or _p3.23 (Panel 3, Hardware Component 23).

-A KeyMap can contain different kinds of mappings:
+A Key Map can contain different mappings:

-The KeyMap is shown in the tree on the layer where it is defined and it's mapping is valid for the layer itself and all its sub layers, like the inheritance of any other tree element.
+The Key Map is shown in the tree on the layer where it is defined, and its mapping is valid for that layer and all its sublayers, like the inheritance of any other tree element.

 rootlayer keymap

-The KeyMap defined on the root layer, mapping component addresses to behavior names
+The Key Map defined on the root layer, mapping component addresses to behavior names

 inpector keymap

-Contents of root layer keymap
+Contents of the root layer Key Map

 Virtual Triggers